Four Easy Ways to Register

 Parking Rules for Gateway/Extended Studies Center Users (CES Permits)

-CES parking permits are required 24 hours a day, seven days a week in Parking Structure 2 on Hardy Ave.
-If you are attending a course sponsored by the College of Extended Studies (not Open University) you will receive your parking permit by email, as part of your class confirmation.
+CES parking permits are required 24 hours a day, seven days a week in Parking Structure 6 (formerly 2) on Hardy Avenue If you are attending an eligible course sponsored by the College of Extended Studies (not Open University) you will receive your parking permit by email, as part of your class confirmation.
 This CES registration confirmation serves as your parking permit.
 Place the confirmation on your dashboard.
-Permits are also available from the CES registration office with a photo ID.
+Duplicate registration confirmation permits are also available from the CES registration office.
+If you register on the day of the course, please check your email immediately to print your parking confirmation in color and display it on your dashboard.
+If you do not bring your confirmation, you will need to pay for SDSU visitor parking on the first day of the course.

 Motorcycles must park in motorcycle stalls only.
 They will be cited if parked in a vehicle stall.
 Permits are required at all times.

 Handicapped Parking: A disabled placard, disabled plate, or a temporary H/C (handicapped) placard issued by the DMV are required to be displayed at all times – in addition to a current CES parking permit.

 Open University: Open University and other semester-long program students must purchase an SDSU parking permit online at the Aztec Parking Portal for use in all SDSU student lots.

 Legal parking is the responsibility of the individual.